matejnavara/travel-tech-think-blog/content/posts/2021-04-01_Why-Write/index.md

 ![Adventure life](https://media.giphy.com/media/MS0fQBmGGMaRy/giphy.gif)

-These two parts of me are what I guess could be broad definitions of “who I am” now.
+These two parts of me are what I guess could be broad definitions of _“who I am”_ now.
 Travelling developer?
 Code vagabond? ~~Digital nomad?~~

 But we are all more than our basic labels.
-No one’s job/hobby/passion defined them in their entirety but it does give a rough overview of who they may be.
+No one’s job/hobby/passion defined them in their entirety although it does give a rough overview of who they may be.

 Now enough about all that.
 The subject at hand is clear: